christian-schlichtherle/neuron-di/README.md

 With compile-time DI, you can avoid the (albeit minimal) runtime overhead plus you get a compiler error if any dependency is missing or has the wrong type.

-All in all, Neuron DI is designed to close some gaps between Java and Scala, allowing you to more easily mix these languages in your projects.
+All in all, Neuron&nbsp;DI is designed to close some gaps between Java and Scala, allowing you to more easily mix these languages in your projects.
 For example, you can write your main code in Java and your test code in Scala.
 Neuron DI then lets you take the same approach to DI with both languages.